Harvey baronets

 There have been three baronetcies created for persons with the surname Harvey, all in the Baronetage of the United Kingdom.

 The Harvey Baronetcy, of Langley Park in the County of Buckingham, was created in the Baronetage of the United Kingdom on 28 November 1868 for Robert Harvey, member of parliament for Buckinghamshire.
 He was the son of Robert Harvey, High Sheriff of Buckinghamshire in 1828, illegitimate son of Sir Robert Bateson-Harvey, 1st Baronet, of Killoquin (see Bateson baronets).
 The title became extinct on the death of the second baronet in 1931.

 The Harvey Baronetcy, of Crown Point in the parish of Trowse in the County of Norfolk, was created in the Baronetage of the United Kingdom on 8 December 1868.
 When the 4th baronet succeeded to the title he had already been created 1st Baron Harvey of Tasburgh.
 As of 31 July 2012 no succession has been proven to the 5th baronet and the baronetcy is vacant.

 The Harvey Baronetcy, of Threadneedle Street in the City of London, was created in the Baronetage of the United Kingdom on 19 January 1933 for Ernest Harvey, Director and Deputy Governor of the Bank of England.
-The third baronet did not use his title and died in 1978.
-As of 31 July 2012 no succession has been proven and the baronetcy is dormant.
+The third baronet, Charles Harvey, does not use his title.